nhsconnect/national-document-repository-infrastructure/infrastructure/modules/ses/README.md

   # Required: Root domain (e.g. example.com)
   domain = "example.com"

-  # Required: Subdomain or prefix used to create identity (e.g. email, support)
+  # Required: Subdomain or prefix used to create identity.
   domain_prefix = "email"

   # Required: ID of the hosted zone where DNS records will be created
   zone_id = "Z0123456789ABCDEFG"

-  # Required: Whether to enable creation of SES identity and DKIM records
+  # Required: Whether to enable creation of SES identity
   enable = true
 }